 This happened over 5 years ago.

-Since that day, I am convinced that always doing your best pays off.
+Since that day, I have been convinced that always doing your best pays off.
 It may be in an indirect, unexpected way.
 It will pay off.

 Climbing The Ladder

 When I started working my first full-time job, I decided to give it my all.
 In the first couple of months, I was getting used to the whole working thing.
 After that, I was really happy to notice that it was easy for me to ask for something and get it done.

 It made my manager happy, it made my job more interesting, and I learned a lot from it.

 In hindsight, I believe this is the true reason that they promoted me after 9 months of working.
 This promotion usually takes about two years, so I was extremely happy.
 Almost a 30% pay rise is not something you get every day.